 If your undergraduate record is strong and you only need the prerequisites, you may choose to do so, preferably at the four-year college or university.
 If your undergraduate program not only is missing the pre-requisites for a health professional school but your overall GPA is less than 3.2, you may wish to consider a post-baccalaureate program.

 Successful students in the past have taken the required courses and done well in them, have studied hard for the admission test required and done well, had a consistent record of community service through work or volunteer service, had some exposure to the health care environment while in college, applied in a timely manner to a reasonable mix of schools matching their interests and accomplishments, developed the kinds of relationships with professors and others that will enabled them to get good recommendations, practiced interviewing skills until they must have interviewed well, and had a clear understanding of their motivations for medicine as well as the ability to articulate this in writing and in interviews.
 If your preparation follows those lines you will almost certainly be considered a strong candidate for acceptance to a medical or other health professional school no matter what percentage of applicants from your college are admitted.

 Each professional school, as part of the application process, participates in both its own and government financial aid processes.
 You are encouraged to begin by filing a FAFSA application at the time of your general application.
 Most financial aid is in the form of loans.
 There are several programs, however, that offer scholarships.
 These most often include full tuition, books, equipment and a stipend.
 Most require a payback of service.
 Three of these programs are:

-If you have any further questions or concerns feel free to contact: Jennifer Allen-Ayres, 253.879.2708, firstname.lastname@example.org.
+If you have any further questions or concerns feel free to contact the Health Professions Advising office at 253.879.2708 or firstname.lastname@example.org.